tokamak-network/tonstarter-contracts/docgen/docs/stake/Stake1Logic.md

 - `_type`: the function type, if 0, use exactInputSingle function, else if, use exactInput function

-###### Stake1Logic-exchangeWTONtoFLDv2-address-uint256-uint256-uint256-uint160-uint256-
+###### Stake1Logic-exchangeWTONtoFLDv2-address-uint256-uint256-uint256-uint256-

-## Function `exchangeWTONtoFLDv2(address _stakeContract, uint256 amountIn, uint256 amountOutMinimum, uint256 deadline, uint160 sqrtPriceLimitX96, uint256 _type)`
+## Function `exchangeWTONtoFLDv2(address _stakeContract, uint256 amountIn, uint256 amountOutMinimum, uint256 deadline, uint256 _type)`

-Swap TON to FLD
+Swap TON to FLD using uniswap v2

+this function used in StakeTON ( stakeType=0 )

+### Parameters:

+- `_stakeContract`: the stakeContract's address

+- `amountIn`: the input amount

+- `amountOutMinimum`: the minimun output amount

+- `deadline`: deadline

+- `_type`: the function type, if 0, use exactInputSingle function, else if, use exactInput function

 ###### Stake1Logic-vaultsOfPahse-uint256-